Silicon Graphics: Switch to Xeon

 Although SGI continued to market Itanium-based machines, its more recent machines were based on the Intel Xeon processor.
 The first Altix XE systems were relatively low-end machines, but by December 2006 the XE systems were more capable than the Itanium machines by some measures (e.g., power consumption in FLOPS/W, density in FLOPS/m^{3}, cost/FLOPS).
 The XE1200 and XE1300 servers used a cluster architecture.
 This was a departure from the pure NUMA architectures of the earlier Itanium and MIPS servers.

 In June 2007, SGI announced the Altix ICE 8200, a blade-based Xeon system with up to 512 Xeon cores per rack.
 An Altix ICE 8200 installed at New Mexico Computing Applications Center (with 14336 processors) ranked at number 3 on the TOP500 list of November 2007.

 User base and core market

-Conventional wisdom holds that SGI's core market has traditionally been Hollywood visual effects studios.
-In fact, SGI's largest revenue has always been generated by government and defense applications, energy, and scientific and technical computing.
-In one case Silicon Graphics' largest single sale ever was to the United States Postal Service.
-SGI's servers powered an artificial intelligence program to mechanically read, tag and sort the mail (hand-written and block) at a number of USPS's key mail centers.
+SGI is known for selling to Hollywood visual effects studios.
+Nonetheless, SGI's largest revenue has always come from government and defense applications, including energy, and scientific computing.
+In fact, its largest single sale ever was to the United States Postal Service (USPS), where SGI servers ran an artificial intelligence program that mechanically read, tagged and sorted the mail at several USPS mail centers.

 The rise of cheap yet powerful commodity workstations running Linux, Windows and Mac OS X, and the availability of diverse professional software for them, effectively pushed SGI out of the visual effects industry in all but the most niche markets.